 Ajeenkya DY Patil University conducts PET - Ph.D.
 Entrance Test for Ph.D.
 Admissions.
-The test is held annually during the month of April.
+The test is held annually and notified prior on the website.

 Format of ADYPU Ph.D.
 Entrance Test